PureChart/purechart/README.md

 Fully customizable HTML/CSS charts for Ruby on Rails.
 PureChart serves as an alternative to other charting libraries that extensively use JavaScript and HTML `canvas` elements to render charts, resulting in Rails rendering problems and very limited customization options.

 ## Getting Started
 Integrating PureChart into your Rails project is incredibly easy.
 Simply add `gem 'purechart'` to your Gemfile, run `bundle install` and you should be all set!
-Now, just use our helpers to generate charts in your `erb.html` files.
+Now, use our helpers to generate charts in your `html.erb` files and create your own style configurations in either `YML`, `TOML`, or `JSON` format in the `app/purechart` directory of your application.

-**Note -** We're currently working on a documentation website ([docs.purechart.org](https://docs.purechart.org).
-Check back every now and then for updates!
+**Note -** We're currently working on a documentation website ([docs.purechart.org](https://docs.purechart.org)).
+Check back once in a while for updates!

 ## Examples
 ### Lollipop Chart